women's power

 womanhood initiations

-The coming of age ceremonies: seclusion, vision-seeking, body-painting, instruction by elders, and the dance of new women before the entire community, in sacred regalia, cowrie strands, masks, beaded veils, layers of cloth, new belts or the long skirts of adult women.
-The intrusion into these ceremonies of acts which symbolically or physically tame the female body must not be allowed to obscure the beauty and value of the core traditions over which they have been imposed, and the importance of rites of passage for youth.
-These rites are now being reclaimed -- in some places they were never lost, in others entirely lost, while in others, women are choosing to change harmful practices while keeping the sacred.
+The coming of age ceremonies: seclusion, vision-seeking, body-painting, instruction by elders, and the dance of new women before the entire community, in sacred regalia, with cowrie strands, masks, beaded veils, layers of cloth, new belts or the long skirts of adult women.
+The intrusion into these ceremonies, in some places, of acts which symbolically or physically tame the female body must not be allowed to obscure the beauty and value of the core traditions over which they have been imposed, and the importance of rites of passage for youth.
+These rites are now being reclaimed -- in some places they were never lost, in many they were crushed, and in others, where they were turned to enforcing masculine dominance, many women are choosing to change harmful practices while keeping the sacred core of the most ancient traditions.

 "Whoever does not know my name and my house, you can be sure they are from somewhere else!"